 Menopause is a natural life transition, yet it often comes with unexpected emotional challenges, particularly anxiety.

 The good news?
-There are natural, science-backed ways to manage menopause-related anxiety – one of the most effective being Sophrology.
+There are natural, scientifically researched ways to manage menopause-related anxiety – one of the easiest being Sophrology.

-This structured practice combines breathing, relaxation, movement, and visualisation to rebalance the nervous system, regulate stress hormones, and build emotional resilience.
+This structured practice combines breathing, relaxation, movement, and visualisation, which can help rebalance the nervous system, regulate stress hormones, and build emotional resilience.

-Let’s explore why menopause triggers anxiety – and how Sophrology can help you regain control.
+Let’s explore why menopause can trigger anxiety – and how Sophrology exercises can help you regain control.

 The New BeSophro App